Martin Kober: Life

-Marcin Kober a Polish artist, was born in Wrocław Poland.
+Marcin Kober, of Polish descent, was born in Wrocław, Poland.
 Trained as a guild painter, he traveled through Germany for three years as a wandering journeyman to gain experience in different workshops.
 In 1583 he came to the Polish–Lithuanian Commonwealth from Magdeburg and become court painter of King Stephen Báthory and Queen Anna Jagiellon.
 He was appointed the royal servitor and at the court he met his wife Dorothea, also a painter specializing in painting crests.
 After the King's death he returned to Wrocław, from where he joined the Imperial court of Rudolf II in Prague as a portrait painter, due to the conflict with other guild painters in the city.
 The emperor released him from the guild laws in 1587.
 After his return to Poland in 1590 he was employed by King Sigismund III Vasa and worked in Kraków and Warsaw.
 He also traveled to Graz in 1595 to paint portraits of the family of Archduke Charles II for Queen Anne of Austria.
 Kober died in Kraków or Warsaw.